 The value of a rough (uncut) diamond depends not only on its size, but also on its colour and clarity.
 The value of a diamond deposit depends on both the concentration and average value of the diamonds it contains.

-The Company is evaluating diamond projects at Cue in Australia and in Finland.
+The Company is evaluating diamond projects at Cue in Australia.

 Demand for diamonds is predicted to grow at twice the pace of supply due to a lack of recent investment in exploration and development and the growth of diamond markets in Asia.

 Barite is the mineral form of the chemical barium sulphate (BaSO4).
 It is used as a weighting agent in oil industry drilling muds and as a higher value industrial filler for use in paints and other products.

 The Company is evaluating the Derryginagh Project in Ireland as a source of high value white paint-grade barite.
 There is a significant demand for white paint-grade barite in Europe but no major mine supply outside China and India.

 Nevada is the 4th largest gold producing area in the world.